Zack Steffen: Freiburg

-Columbus Crew SC
+Columbus Crew

 Loan to Pittsburgh Riverhounds

-Steffen returned to the United States on July 22, 2016, signing with Major League Soccer club Columbus Crew SC as a Discovery Signing.
+Steffen returned to the United States on July 22, 2016, signing with Major League Soccer club Columbus Crew as a Discovery Signing.
 Although he had previously played for the Union Academy, he had not logged enough training time with Philadelphia to qualify as a Homegrown Player and had never been offered a contract by the Union.
 Steffen joined the Crew after third-string goalie Matt Pacifici had his season ended by concussions, but was still behind Steve Clark and Brad Stuver on the depth chart.
 After appearing once on the bench for the Crew, Steffen was sent on loan to United Soccer League club Pittsburgh Riverhounds on August 13.
 The loan was on a match-by-match basis for the remainder of the 2016 season.
-He made his Riverhounds debut that same day, making six saves in a 2–1 victory over Bethlehem Steel FC, and would go on to make nine appearances on the year for Pittsburgh.
+He made his Riverhounds debut that same day, making six saves in a 2–1 victory over Bethlehem Steel, and would go on to make nine appearances on the year for Pittsburgh.
 Steffen additionally was named to the bench three times for the Crew without making an appearance.